Bob McDonald (businessman)

-Robert Alan McDonald (born June 20, 1953) served as the eighth United States Secretary of Veterans Affairs.
-He is the retired chairman, president, and CEO of Procter & Gamble.
-In 2014 he became Secretary of Veterans Affairs.
+Robert Alan McDonald (born June 20, 1953) is an American businessman and former government official who served as the eighth United States secretary of veterans affairs from 2014 until 2017.
+He was previously chairman, president, and CEO of Procter & Gamble.

 Early life and education

-McDonald was born on June 20, 1953 in Gary, Indiana, and grew up in Chicago.
-He graduated from the U.S. Military Academy at West Point in 1975 in the top 2% of his class with a Bachelor of Science degree in Engineering.
+McDonald was born on June 20, 1953, in Gary, Indiana, and grew up in Chicago.
+He graduated from the United States Military Academy at West Point in 1975 in the top 2% of his class with a Bachelor of Science degree in Engineering.
 At West Point he served as the Brigade Adjutant for the Corps of Cadets and was awarded the Silver Medal from the Royal Society for the Encouragement of Arts, Manufacturing and Commerce.
-After graduation, he served in the U.S. Army for five years, primarily in the 82nd Airborne Division, attaining the rank of captain, and earned an MBA from the University of Utah in 1978.
+After graduation, he served in the U.S. Army for five years, primarily in the 82nd Airborne Division, attaining the rank of captain, He has completed Jungle, Arctic, and Desert Warfare Training, and has also earned the Ranger Tab, Expert Infantryman Badge, and Senior Parachutist Wings.
+He earned an MBA from the University of Utah in 1978.
 Upon leaving the military he received the Meritorious Service Medal.

 Career

+Procter & Gamble

 McDonald joined Procter & Gamble in 1980 and worked in various roles before becoming president and Chief Executive in 2009.
 He assumed the Chairman of the Board role 2010.
 As chief executive officer, McDonald oversaw a $10 billion restructuring plan.

-Amid the 2008 economic downturn, investors criticized McDonald for being too loyal to P&G traditions, too slow to pursue layoffs and other cuts, and unable to produce new product innovations, particularly compared to his predecessor and replacement A.G.
+Amid the 2008 economic downturn, investors criticized McDonald for being too attached to P&G traditions, too slow to pursue layoffs and other cuts, and unable to produce new product innovations, particularly compared to his predecessor A.G.
 Lafley.
-He resigned from P&G in 2013 following pressure from the company board and activist investors such as Bill Ackman; he was replaced by his predecessor A.G.
-Lafley, who returned from retirement.
+He resigned from P&G in 2013 following pressure from the company board and activist investors such as Bill Ackman; he was replaced by Lafley, who returned from retirement.

-In 2014 McDonald led a community-based task force to help the city of Cincinnati renovate its Museum Center, which succeeded when Hamilton County passed a tax levy to fund the initiative.
+In 2014, McDonald led a community-based task force to help the city of Cincinnati renovate its Museum Center, which succeeded when Hamilton County passed a tax levy to fund the initiative.

 U.S. Secretary of Veterans Affairs

 McDonald succeeded Eric Shinseki, who resigned in 2014, due to the Veterans Health Administration scandal of 2014.

 In 2014, U.S. President Obama nominated McDonald to the Cabinet position of United States Secretary of Veterans Affairs.

+Another important decision by McDonald was the creation of the Veterans Experience Office which addressed the critical concern of how Veterans received better service from the VA.